Couchers-org/couchers/app/backend/readme.md

 Q: I can't connect to the DB!

-A: First doublecheck what port the DB is listening on - run `docker-compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
+A: First doublecheck what port the DB is listening on - run `docker compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
 Then doublecheck you have the right password.
 There are TWO passwords - one for the test db and one for the normal db!
 See app/postgres.dev.env and app/postgres.test.env